top of page

 WW2 RAF escape and evasion compass in waterproof pouch

 RAF escape and evasion miniature compass, still sealed in it's original waterproof pouch.
+Air ministry stores reference number, 22P/15.

 The compass measures 15mm in diameter.
 The compass spinner moves freely and it's condition is excellent.
 The waterproof pouch is in original sealed condition and is still clear.
 The white cotton tape lanyard is in very good condition with only a couple of storage marks.
 Part of the RAF wartime escape and survival equipment.